FreeRDP/Remmina/README.md

 ### Donations

-If you rather prefer to contribute to Remmina with money your are more than welcome.
+If you rather prefer to contribute to Remmina with money you are more than welcome.

 For more informations See the [Remmina web site donation page](http://remmina.org/wp/donations).